 Learn more about the Test Score Waived Option (TSWO), which allows candidates to be considered for admission without submitting SAT or ACT scores.

 Rollins College belongs to an exclusive group of highly selective colleges that offer candidates the opportunity to be considered for admission without submitting SAT or ACT scores.
 Each year, approximately 10 percent of the applicant pool selects TSWO.
-Candidates selecting this option must submit a personal representation of their strengths, talents, or interests.
+Candidates selecting this option are evaluated based on individual academic achievement, creativity, and leadership.

 A: TSWO is designed for students who perform well in the classroom but whose academic strength is not reflected in their standarized test scores.
 We recommend the test score waived option for students who fit the profile described below:

 A: Students who are homeschooled are required to submit their SAT or ACT scores to Rollins in order to be considered for admission.
 Therefore, TSWO is not an option for students who are homeschooled.